How Reliable are Causal Probing Interventions?: Conclusion

 \section{Conclusion}

-In this work, we propose a general empirical evaluation framework for causal probing, defining the reliability of interventions in terms of completeness and selectivity.
-Our framework makes it possible to directly compare different kinds of interventions, such as linear vs. nonlinear or nullifying vs. counterfactual methods.
-We study leading causal probing techniques, finding that they all exhibit a tradeoff between completeness and selectivity.
-Counterfactual interventions tend to be more complete and reliable, and nullifying techniques are generally more selective.
-In particular, we find that a linear counterfactual intervention has a very favorable tradeoff between completeness and selectivity, while a closely-related nullifying intervention using the exact same probes has very low reliability.
-This suggests that underlying differences between the types of interventions, rather than differences between specific methods of each type, may explain why counterfactual interventions appear more reliable than nullifying methods for causal probing.
+In this work, we proposed a general empirical evaluation framework for causal probing, defining the reliability of interventions in terms of completeness, selectivity, and reliability.
+Our framework makes it possible to directly compare different kinds of interventions, such as linear vs. nonlinear or counterfactual vs concept removal methods.
+We applied our framework to study leading causal probing techniques across a range of LLMs, finding that they all exhibit a tradeoff between completeness and selectivity, that more reliable and complete methods yield a greater impact on LLM task performance, and that nonlinear methods tend to be much more reliable than linear methods.
+Finally, we explored the implications of these findings for future work in optimizing intervention hyperparameters and studying the linear representation hypothesis.